Public Holidays in Estonia 2026 – National & Public Holidays

 Religious and Cultural Significance

 Christian holidays such as Good Friday, Easter, and Christmas reflect Estonia’s Christian heritage, though many Estonians are secular.
-The midsummer celebration (Jaanipäev) is deeply rooted in folk tradition and is marked with bonfires, singing, dancing, and nature rituals.
-National days like Independence Day (February 24) and Restoration of Independence (August 20) commemorate pivotal moments in Estonian statehood and feature flag ceremonies and public events.
+Midsummer Day (Jaanipäev) is deeply rooted in folk tradition and marked with bonfires, singing, and nature rituals.
+National days like Independence Day and Restoration of Independence commemorate pivotal moments in Estonian statehood.

 Public Observances and Closures

 On public holidays, government offices, banks, schools, and many businesses close nationwide.
-In larger cities such as Tallinn, Tartu, and Pärnu, cultural events, parades, and concerts are common.
-Midsummer Day is often celebrated in rural areas with community bonfires and gatherings.
+In cities such as Tallinn, Tartu, and Pärnu, cultural events, parades, and concerts are common.
+Midsummer celebrations are especially popular in rural areas.

 Frequently Asked Questions (FAQs)

-In 2025, Estonia observes 12 legally non-working public holidays.
+Estonia observes 12 legally non-working public holidays each year.

 Does Estonia shift a holiday if it falls on a weekend?